418sec/huntr/bounties/npm/gity/1/REAMDE.md

 # :bug: Description

-The `gity` module is vulnerable against `RCE` and `arbitrary command injection` due to `user-supplied input` formatted inside a command which is going to be executed without proper sanitizations.
+The `gity` module is vulnerable against `arbitrary command injection` caused by `insecure concatenation` of `user supplied` data which aren't sanitized properly, leading to `RCE`.

 # :fire: POC